-Autumn.
-It’s here already!
-The days are getting shorter and it’s getting colder on this side of that big orb that we live on.
-In ayurveda autumn is Vata season.
+Autumn (or fall).
+It’s here!
+The days are getting much shorter already… And it’s getting colder on this side of that big orb that we live on.
+In Ayurveda autumn is Vata season.
 Vata is one of the three doshas – or constitutions – that describe the human body.

 Related: What is ayurveda?

-The Vata dosha is ruled by the space + air elements.
-Vata is mobility, wind, cold, lightness, irregularity, dryness, roughness.
+Vata dosha is ruled by the space + air elements.
+Vata qualities are mobility, wind, cold, lightness, irregularity, dryness, roughness.
 Think about the mistral wind in France.
 If you have ever experienced it (or anything like it) you will know what I mean.

 Like increases like

-- is better for your health, providing all the nutrients that you need in the current season
+- better for your health, providing all the nutrients that you need in the current season

 Nowadays everything is available everywhere, anytime, and we are forgetting the basic knowledge about our food.
+Strawberries in winter?
+Crazy!
+They’re either grown with a lot of resources (heated greenhouses, fertilizer and pesticides) or flown in from far away.
 Take this new season as an opportunity for a fresh start!

 So now that autumn is here, how can we balance Vata with food?